Opendigitalradio/dablin/README.md

 with the 960 samples per frame transformation and will thus only play the AAC core then.

+It is possible to enable a recording prebuffer which continuously caches a certain period of time.
+This allows to record e.g. an already running song or bloopers.
+When an actual recording is started, the complete prebuffer content is initially written to the recording file.
+The prebuffer size in seconds is specified using `-P` e.g. `-P 600` for ten minutes.

 ### Secondary component audio services